yury-dymov/react-autocomplete-input/README.md

 ```

+## expandUp: boolean
+#### Default value: false
+If true, option list "expands up", essentially moving the ul based on the size of the options displayed.
+Useful if input is near/at the bottom of the page.

 # Styles Customization
 By default styles are defined in `"react-autocomplete-input/dist/bundle.css"`, however, you may define your custom styles instead for following entities: